 “Well, it seems wrong but you guys were all so happy together, it’s hard to believe it’s bad for them.
 And with Lydia still being punished, you and Scott aren’t your regular selves.”

-“Sure, I really envy how you guys were so close and always happy.
+“Sure, I really envy how you guys are so close and always happy.
 Now you seem sad and Scott is angry.
 Did you guys fight?”

 I can’t tell him I’m carrying messages back and forth to help Scott and Lydia.